Discrete-time Quantum Walks in Qudit Systems: Background

-Where each step of the walk is realized by applying the operator, $\hat{W} = \hat{S}C$, where $\hat{S}$ is the position shift operator and $C$ is the coin flip operator.
-The probability of finding the particle at position and time $(x, t)$ is

 Similarly, one-dimensional DTQW in qudit systems can be carried out by spanning the one-dimensional position Hilbert space in higher dimensional qudit systems to represent the labels on the position states in qudit systems.
+Likewise, in this article, we try to efficiently implement one-dimensional DTQW in $d$-dimensional quantum systems.
+We also exhibit quantum circuits for implementing the one-dimensional quantum walks in these quantum systems more elaborately in Appendix \ref{appen1} and \ref{appen2}.